danirod/vimrc/README.md

   - [fzf]: the fuzzy finder, includes the core plugin to add fzf to Vim.
   - [fzf-vim]: extends the fzf plugin, adding many commands such as Files or Buffers.
   - [nerdtree]: the classic tree explorer plugin.
-There are other tree explorers out there, but I prefer this.
+Mostly to create files and directories.

 [ale]: https://github.com/dense-analysis/ale
 [asyncomplete]: https://github.com/prabirshrestha/asyncomplete.vim